Averroes Ai Automated Visual inspection software

 AI + Vision: Smarter Inspections

-Adding AI to 2D or 3D vision systems unlocks real-world flexibility and accuracy that traditional rule-based vision simply can’t achieve.
+Adding AI to a 2D machine vision system or 3D vision inspection setup unlocks real-world flexibility and accuracy that traditional rule-based vision simply can’t achieve.

 • Learns from data instead of fixed rules